aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ## Running the inference demo
-Connect to your Inf1.2xlarge instance and update tensorflow-neuron and neuron-cc as per documentation in [Getting Started with TensorFlow-Neuron] and [Getting Started with Neuron-Runtime](../../../../docs/neuron-runtime/nrt_start.md).
+Connect to your Inf1.2xlarge instance and update tensorflow-neuron, aws-neuron-runtime and aws-neuron-tools as per documentation in [Getting Started with TensorFlow-Neuron] and [Getting Started with Neuron-Runtime](../../../../docs/neuron-runtime/nrt_start.md).
 After completing the update process you will be in the test_venv virtual environment.
 If that is true nothing needs to be done, otherwise activate your virtual environment as follows :

 ```
 source ~/test_venv/bin/activate